1 Auditory localization of the barn owl

 The temporal component manifests itself when pulses are applied to the field too quickly one after the other, for example because the refractory period (the recovery time) of the transmitting axons is too short.
 Then additional interference of a wave occurs with preceding and following (other) waves, correspondingly resulting in an aliasing pattern in the interference integral.

-Figure 7: 4-channel wave field of a projection (PSI-Tools, 1995)
+Fig.6: 4-channel wave field of a projection (PSI-Tools, 1995)

 The image shows a projection of a four-channel transmitted scene onto a receiving field.
 The feed points are at the corners of the field.
 The time shortly after a quadruple interference is shown.
 See also these simulations.
 It becomes clear that maximum excitement can only arise at exactly the place where many waves meet at the same time.
 Temporal relativity of waves then encodes the function of the network.

-To return to the title question: If we view time functions (waves) running through space and delays distributed on channels (nerves) as physical realities, then any IT function in intimately interwoven nerve networks is only conceivable in interference circuits (think also of redundancy): Consequently There are not only images of thoughts, but almost all conceivable processing variants in the nerve network are tied to projections (of an optical type) - i.e. to (mirror-) image-like maps: Consequently, there are only images of thoughts as universal Communication principle of the nervous system.
+To return to the title question: If we view time functions (waves) running through space and delays distributed on channels (nerves) as physical realities, then any IT function in intimately interwoven nerve networks is only conceivable in interference circuits (think also of redundancy): Consequently there are not only images of thoughts, but almost all conceivable processing variants in the nerve network are tied to projections (of an optical type) - i.e. to mirror-image-like maps: Consequently, there are only images of thoughts as universal Communication principle of the nervous system.
 It makes sense to assume that a motivated neuroresearcher will soon be able to prove it.

 Interference networks therefore deal with properties between waves that coincide relatively in time and their interference integrals (colloquially: with images from interfering time functions).